joergschwarzwaelder/hhc2023/Objective-21/README.md

 # Objective 21: Camera Access
 **Location: Space Island: Zenith SGS**

 The objective is to gain access to Jack's camera and find the third item on Jack's TODO list.

-To clear this objective, the provided [Docker image](https://www.holidayhackchallenge.com/2023/client_container.zip) has to be used.
+To clear this objective, the [Docker image](https://www.holidayhackchallenge.com/2023/client_container.zip) provided by the vending machine "NanoSat-o-Matic" has to be used.

 In the next step, GateXOR has to be used to establish a WireGuard VPN connection - the client side configuration is provided and has to be added to `/etc/wireguard/wg0.conf` in the Docker container.
 Afterwards the Wireguard connection can be brought up with `wp-quick up wg0`.
 Sample configuration: